-- 10. Pecuniary interests have to be disclosed and declared by: - The Mayor, Statutory Deputy Mayor and other Assembly members in accordance with Part 2 of the GLA Members Code of Conduct; - All GLA staff (including Deputy Mayors and other staff appointed by the Mayor) in accordance with the Code of Ethics and Standards for Staff; - Other office-holders, consultants or contractors engaged by the GLA in accordance with the Code of Ethics and Standards for Staff as if they were GLA staff for this purpose.
+- 8. Pecuniary interests have to be disclosed and declared by: - (a) the Mayor, Statutory Deputy Mayor and other Assembly Members in accordance with Part 2 of the GLA Members' Code of Conduct; - (b) all GLA staff (including Deputy Mayors and other staff appointed by the Mayor) in accordance with the Code of Ethics and Standards for Staff; - (c) other office-holders, consultants or contractors engaged by the GLA in accordance with the Code of Ethics and Standards for Staff as if they were GLA staff for this purpose.